djeada/Algorithms-And-Data-Structures/notes/brain_teasers.md

 - When tackling a problem, it is often beneficial to begin by **implementing a straightforward solution** to gain a basic understanding of its intricacies.
 This approach provides insight into potential bottlenecks and serves as a foundation for further optimization.
 - Writing **unit tests is essential** to validate the correctness of your solution by ensuring it works for various input scenarios.
 They play a crucial role in identifying logical errors and edge cases early on, while also enabling regression testing after making changes to the code.
 - It is important to **evaluate the time and space complexity** of your algorithm, particularly in competitive programming or interviews.
-Striving for optimal time complexity, such as \( O(n) \), is crucial while also keeping an eye on space complexity to avoid unnecessary memory usage.
+Striving for optimal time complexity, such as $O(n)$, is crucial while also keeping an eye on space complexity to avoid unnecessary memory usage.
 - **Selecting the right data structure** can significantly impact your solution's performance.
 Understanding the strengths and weaknesses of different data structures allows you to make the most efficient choice for a given problem.
 - **Using hash tables** is often a good strategy when fast lookup operations are required.
-With an average-case complexity of \( O(1) \), hash tables are useful for counting frequencies, checking duplicates, or mapping keys to values.
+With an average-case complexity of $O(1)$, hash tables are useful for counting frequencies, checking duplicates, or mapping keys to values.
 - **Memoization and dynamic programming** can be employed for problems with overlapping subproblems, helping to avoid redundant computations and significantly improve efficiency by caching results.
 - For complex problems, it can be helpful to **break the problem down into smaller subproblems**.
 Solving these subproblems individually can make the overall problem easier to manage and understand.
 - In some situations, you may need to **consider both recursive and iterative approaches** to solving the problem.
 While recursion may feel more natural for certain problems, an iterative solution could offer better efficiency or avoid stack overflow issues.